A Guide to Managing Holiday Stress & Anxiety

 It is why I formulated Rest and Restore™ or Rest and Restore Max™ to support optimal sleep for a good night’s rest.

-Rest and Restore Max™ also features three additional essential ingredients to help those who have particular difficulty falling and staying asleep – melatonin, valerian root, and 5-Hydroxytryptophan.
+Rest and Restore Max™ also features three additional essential ingredients to help those with particular difficulty falling and staying asleep – melatonin, valerian root, and 5-Hydroxytryptophan.

 - How to Improve Your Gut Health and Mental Health.
 WebMD.
 2021.